portainer/awesome-portainer/README.md

-# awesome-portainer
+# Awesome Portainer

-A curated list of Portainer resources, tutorials, videos
+> A curated list of Portainer resources, tutorials, videos